All Collections

 How to… – platform-specific guides and FAQs

-What is the Funnel metric “Session Start (event)” in Google Analytics 4?
+What are the Funnel metrics “Sessions (event based)” and “Sessions (session based)” in Google Analytics 4?

-What is the Funnel metric “Session Start (event)” in Google Analytics 4?
+What are the Funnel metrics “Sessions (event based)” and “Sessions (session based)” in Google Analytics 4?

 Redisa Shehaj avatar